diogoaurelio/schedoscopeWiki/File-System-Transformations.md

 ## CopyFrom

-`CopyFrom` copies source files and folders matching a GLOB pattern into a views `fullPath` (i.e., the partition folder in HDFS).
+`CopyFrom` copies source files and folders matching a GLOB pattern into a view's `fullPath` (i.e., the partition folder in HDFS).
 This can be done recursively or non-recursively.
-The transformation also supports copying reources from the classpath.
+The transformation also supports copying resources from the classpath.

 Parameters:
 * `fromPattern`: The source file or resource files to copy.
 When given a file path or file pattern, the source is interpreted as an HDFS path.
 If given a `file://` URL, the source is interpreted as local file system path.
 If given a `classpath://`, the source is interpreted as a classpath resource.
 The latter is useful if you want to create source-code managed configuration and lookup tables in Hive.